• Skip to primary navigation

 First Published: Sept.
 20, 2016… Last Updated: April 28, 2020

-Creamy ricotta cheese is taken up a notch with the simple addition of herbs and spices that makes a super simple hot cheese dip.
-Add some tart lemon zest for bright citrus flavor, aged parmesan for a nutty taste and fruity olive oil to drizzle on top for a bubbly, hot bite of cheesy deliciousness.
+Creamy ricotta cheese is taken up a notch by adding herbs and spices that make a super simple hot cheese dip.
+Add some tart lemon zest for a bright citrus flavor, aged parmesan for a nutty taste, and fruity olive oil to drizzle on top for a bubbly, hot bite of cheesy deliciousness.
 I’m not kidding!

 This recipe is perfect for parties.
 Your guests will love it.
-Or just make for yourself for a light dinner or your own personal happy hour snack!
+Or make for yourself for a light dinner or your happy hour snack!
 It’s irresistible any way you serve it.

 What is ricotta cheese?